 In Dec 2020, eight Indian beaches held virtual and physical flag hoisting (‘Blue Flag’) ceremony attended by Union Environment Minister, State Ministers and officials.
 Among Asian nations, India is now the 4th country after South Korea, Japan and UAE with ‘blue flag beaches’.

-In Oct 2020, Eight Beaches in India were awarded the prestigious certification, namely:
+As of September 2021, Ten Beaches in India have been awarded the prestigious certification, namely:

 - Golden Beach – Odisha